alexeykuz-sys/LinguaGames-Project-MS2/README.md

 3. You should now have a copy of the original repository in your GitHub account.

 **To clone this project from GitHub:**
+1. At the top of [repository](alexeykuz-sys/LinguaGames-Project-MS2) press on Code button and copy either HTTPS or SSH link
-You can paste the repository link directly into any editor you use with the command 'git clone'.
+2. Paste the repository link directly into any editor you use with the command 'git clone'.
 For example:

 	Type git clone and paste https://github.com/alexeykuz-sys/LinguaGames-Project-MS2.git

 # Credits